Updated:

 Implementation of Strategy

 Research has shown that the university can use a number of approaches to implement the strategy for program expansion and the delivery of instructions in English which is a medium of communication.
-The underpinning elements of the strategy are defined by the procedures the university has in place to address the needs of the students and includes using the best practices for employee recruitment.
+The underpinning elements of the strategy are defined by the procedures the university has in place to address the needs of the students and include using the best practices for employee recruitment.
 Those practices include using Skype and other online sources based on the best human resource recruitment policies (Alam, 2007).
-In addition to that, the recruitment process is conducted using online adverts based on the need for the employee.
+In addition to that, the recruitment process is conducted using online adverts based on the needs for the employee.

-The university targets some of the well qualified personnel who have a rich experience working in different universities of the world so that they can contribute their knowledge and skills to the development of the students’ innovative skills in their lines of discipline.
+The university targets some of the well-qualified personnel who have a rich experience working in different universities of the world so that they can contribute their knowledge and skills to the development of the students’ innovative skills in their lines of discipline.
 Each faculty has an in-house training for their staff to enhance their skills in different areas and in new and emerging technologies to make the university a center of academic excellence and innovation (Al Fahad, 2000).
 The university ensures that the employee working in different departments are trainee and retrained through a number of strategies.
 The strategies include job rotation, employee integration, work task analysis, and work standard determination to identify the best talent to suit a particular job.

 The university has a program for marketing the new programs, which are offered in English to a wide audience of people and uses the internet, which provides a platform for different students and parents to access real time information on the programs on offer.
-In addition to that, the web based applications is flexible and interactive and offers the students with the capabilities and flexibility to apply online without using the normal and slow postal services and the responses are faster and real time (Al Fahad, 2000).
+In addition to that, the web based applications is flexible and interactive and offers the students with the capabilities and flexibility to apply online without using the normal and slow postal services and the responses are faster and real-time (Al Fahad, 2000).

 Collaboration with other universities is an important element, which the university should factor as a tool to gain competitive advantage over other universities in Saudi Arabia.
 Collaboration is important because the university is able to share ideas with other universities in matters of innovation, research and development, and other exchange programs (Al Fahad, 2000).
 Research has shown that those students who want to transfer from other universities to the university are barred because the university lacks a credit transfer program.
 To attract such students, the university should establish a credit transfer program, in all faculties and at any stage of the academic lifecycle of the student to allow them register in the university.